What is Pronation and Supination?

 Over-Pronation is treatable.
 The simplest treatments are usually best, and include stretching the calf muscles and wearing supportive footwear.
 Exercises to strengthen leg and foot muscles may also help.

 Some patients may need an in-shoe foot orthotic device to add extra stability and better control the Subtalar Joint motion.

 Occasionally a patient with Over-Pronation will have symptoms of pain and difficulty walking that are not responsive to simple treatments.
-These patients may require a surgery to correct the Over-Pronation by changing the anatomy of the foot to better control Subtalar Joint motion.
+These patients may require surgery to correct the Over-Pronation by changing the anatomy of the foot to better control Subtalar Joint motion.